 Ghiloni Nature Trail / Marlborough State Forest can be accessed through Ghiloni Park, off Concord Road, or at Hemenway Street, off Wilson Street.
 The 125-acre abutting Ghiloni Park features a variety of woodland trails and a self-guided nature walk.
 An interpretive brochure is available at the Recreation Office at the park’s entrance.

-Memorial Forest – The Desert
+Memorial Forest Reservation – The Desert

-The Desert in East Marlborough, off Concord Road, is named for its well-drained sandy soil and historic sand pits.
+Desert Natural in East Marlborough, off Concord Road, is named for its well-drained sandy soil and historic sand pits.
 This 615-acre parcel of conservation land features a pine and scrub forest, and wildlife, such as birds and beavers.
 Hunting is available in designated areas by permit.

 Cider Knoll Conservation Land